 - Talk to the psychotherapist before arranging for the session.
 You can make a “feel” of him or her through casual conversations.

-- The Cognitive Behavioural Approach is focused on reforming mental patterns.
+- The Cognitive Behavioural Therapy Approach is focused on reforming mental patterns.
 It is important to be expressive and honest about your feelings and opinions.

 - In that way, the psychotherapist will be able to administer the best approach for your condition.
 Do not hold in your emotions as it stops the progress of mental healing.